-It could be because your e-mails are sent to the spam folder of your customer.
+It could be because your emails are sent to your customer’s spam folder.

 When hackers send lists of spam emails via your website, your website may be put on the blacklist by your email provider, so always follow up on your marketing activities.

 Your Website Is Used for Unwanted Redirects or Advertisements

 This could signify that your website might be compromised due to a Cross-Site-Scripting (XSS) attack.

 Hackers and bad actors try to earn money through ads on targeted sites or send your customers to a competitor’s website.
 Hackers could try to profit by hosting paid pop-up ads through your website, like unwanted redirects.